ONDA’s Restoration Work

 Across Oregon’s desert lands, thousands of miles of barbed wire fences fragment the landscape.
 Many of these fences no longer serve a purpose and interfere with the movement of native wildlife such as greater sage-grouse, elk, deer, and antelope.
 By removing obsolete barbed wire fences and retrofitting needed fences with wildlife-friendly wire, our volunteers contribute to improving wildlife migration corridors.

-Habitat and recreation monitoring
+Habitat and Recreation Monitoring

 ONDA offers a variety of independent monitoring projects through which volunteers act as the eyes on the ground to identify and repair recreation impacts, gather information to our restoration projects and bring new stewardship needs to light.
 The work our volunteers complete across eastern Oregon informs our conservation and legal work and underpins our ongoing commitment to protect, defend, and restore the high desert.